LittleHeronCodes/LittleHeronCodes.github.io/_posts/2019-10-24-complexheatmap_cheats.md

 [add image]

-R, which is the statistic programming language I often use (and get ridiculed by *traditional* computer programmers for even calling it a language), has a number of packages for drawing heatmaps. `pheatmap` had been my long time favourite because it was easier to use and gave nicer looking plots than, say, heatmap.2, but then I discovered ComplexHeatmap, which solved all my problems and immediately wiped out all other competitions.
+R has a number of packages for drawing heatmaps. pheatmap had been my long time favourite because it was easier to use and gave nicer looking plots than, say, heatmap.2, but then I discovered ComplexHeatmap, which solved all my problems and immediately wiped out all other competitions.

-Pros:
+That is, until I try to save the plot.

+*Pros:*

 * Created with genomic data analysis in mind.
 * Customability.
 * Only heatmap package to allow parallel heatmap plotting. (closest I found before was ggplot2)
 * Wide variety of possible annotations.
 (That thing you wanted to do for heatmap?
 You could probably do it.)

-Cons:
+*Cons:*

 * Difficult to master.
 * Saving figures with right dimension is a pain.
-Then again, this one applies to every other packages.
+That is not to say that saving was easy with every other packages, but saving with ComplexHeatmap is a special kind of pain for those who don't have a solid grasp on grobs and graphics.

-Furthermore, the author is kind enough to provide full reference manual [here](https://jokergoo.github.io/ComplexHeatmap-reference/book/index.html), and also gives detailed answers to questions in the form of github issue.
+The author is kind enough to provide full reference manual [here](https://jokergoo.github.io/ComplexHeatmap-reference/book/index.html), and also gives detailed answers to questions in the form of github issue, so I can't complain really.

 ---

 ## Demo Data preparation

-For the purpose of the post, we will use [DATA]
+There are of course numerous practice dataset available such as diamond cut, flight, etc. However, since I would like to get better at data cleaning up, we will use [DATA]

 ## Basic plotting